 In 2017, the District closed the stand-alone district office building located at 642 South Main Street in the Village of Central Square, which was a financial savings to the District.
 The majority of the district offices are now located within Paul V. Moore High School and the Food Services Department is housed at Central Square Middle School.
 Having these district offices located within a school building has provided an opportunity for our District level administrators to be in greater contact with students and staff, thus strengthening the school community and illustrating the District’s motto, “As one we rise, together we soar.”

 There are four elementary schools that are all comprised of Pre-Kindergarten through fifth grade students: (Brewerton Elementary located in Brewerton, NY, A.A.
 Cole Elementary located in Constantia, NY, Hastings-Mallory Elementary located in Hastings, NY, and Millard Hawk Elementary located in the Village of Central Square).
 The Central Square Middle School is comprised of sixth through eighth grade students and is located in Central Square, NY, and Paul V. Moore High School is located in the Village of Central Square.

 The District has approximately 3800 students enrolled and employs over 700 full-time staff members.
-The Superintendent of Schools is Mr. Thomas J. Colabufo, and the Board of Education President is Mr. Andrew M. Martin II.
+The Superintendent of Schools is Mr. Thomas J. Colabufo, and the Board of Education President is Mr. Randy Hoyt.
 Every student in the District has access to an electronic device to assist in their learning which is one of many ways “we are empowering students to excel as citizens in a changing world,” which is our daily mission for all students.